 - Monitor your symptoms.
 Watch for chest pains or other signs that you haven’t healed, such as a fever or coughing up blood.

 - Lift only light objects.
 Don’t pick up anything heavier than a gallon of milk.
 Don’t vacuum or mow the grass.

 - Be careful how you exercise.
 Don’t do anything that jars your body, such as running or biking.
 Don’t play contact sports.

 - Remember air pressure.
 Don’t get on an airplane until your doctor gives the OK, usually about 3 weeks after your lung has been repaired.
 On land, don’t go more than 7,500 feet above sea level.

-If you've had a collapsed lung, it can happen again, so you need to take care of yourself.
+If you've had a collapsed lung, you need to take extra care of yourself to keep it from happening again.
 Some tips: